dlee739/Printer-Queue/README.txt

 Language:
   C
 Note:
-  This program (project) reflects the knowledge and skills gained from UWO's 'Software Tools and Systems Programming' course.
+  This program (project) reflects the knowledge and skills gained from UWO's 'Software Tools and Systems Programming' course:
+    Dynamic Allocation of Memory
+    Linked List